 I would like to know that photos I take today will still be useful 100 years from now.
 Current file types including most camera-specific Camera Raw files will probably not be legible beyond a decade or two, and the companies that make the cameras that create proprietary files have no incentive (in fact they have the opposite) to support their files beyond a reasonable period of time – ten years, 20 years?

 Innovation drives new camera capabilities

 The constant pace of innovation and improvement in camera technology will drive this.
-Bigger sensors, better color capabilities, greater bit-depth, white point recording, expanded gamuts, and more (perhaps post-processing focus information can be encoded) will force camera manufacturers to move to more capable versions of Camera Raw, and perhaps we’ll have new storage technologies that supersede the SD card, and others that we find so handy today.
+Bigger sensors, better color capabilities, greater bit-depth, white point recording, expanded gamuts, and more (perhaps post-processing focus information?) will force camera manufacturers to move to more capable versions of Camera Raw, and perhaps we’ll have new storage technologies that supersede the SD card, and others that we find so handy today.
 It’s inevitable.

 At some point Canon, Sony and Nikon will each say, “Enough!” for their current storage schemes and they will move on.
 Adobe, which now supports hundreds of different Raw formats, will inevitably abandon support for the oldest of them and move on.

 And that will be the day that we need to go back to some 30-year-old image and open it anew.
 But on that day the image will not open.
 It will be lost to technological obsolescence.
 That will be a dark day.